RobTrew/prelude-jxa/Applescript and Javascript parallel functions/traverse.md

     if class of tx is list then
         traverseList(f, tx)
-    else if class of tx is record and keys(tx) contains "type" then set t to type of mx
+    else if class of tx is record and keys(tx) contains "type" then set t to type of tx
         if "Either" = t then
             traverseEither(f, tx)
         else if "Maybe" = t then